Houston Construction Arbitration Lawyer

 Private arbitration has been used for many years to resolve construction disputes in lieu of the civil court system.
 While many in the construction industry embrace this form of dispute resolution for being a cost-effective alternative to litigation, the stakes of any matter being handled before an arbitrator are just as high.
 Because there are also limited appeals to an arbitrator’s binding decision, the construction arbitration process is more or less a one-shot deal – making it critical for parties involved to get it right the first time around.

 For over 30+ years, we have leveraged decades of collective experience and a thriving business law practice to successfully represent contractors, subcontractors, property owners, developers, municipal utility districts, and other professionals involved in construction projects across Texas.
 Our depth of experience makes us formidable opponents in litigation, and skilled advocates capable of protecting our clients’ rights and interests in arbitration, as well as mediation.

-Our Houston-based construction lawyers are successful litigators and proven counsel in arbitration and mediation.
+Our construction lawyers are successful litigators and proven counsel in arbitration and mediation.
 We are more than lawyers; we are problem solvers.
 Call (713) 909-7323 or contact us online today to discuss a potential case.

 Understanding the Stakes in Construction Arbitration